QuantEcon/lecture-python.myst/lectures/heavy_tails.md

 The condition $\mathbb E | X_i | = \int |x| F(x) < \infty$ holds
 in most cases but can fail if the distribution $F$ is very heavy tailed.

-For example, it fails for the Cauchy distribution
+For example, it fails for the Cauchy distribution.

 Let's have a look at the behavior of the sample mean in this case, and see whether or not the LLN is still valid.